framebassman/ticket_store/Docs/CONTRIBUTING.md

 ![Pic1](mac-docker-configuration-shared-folders.png)

 #### 4. Ngrok
 For frontend developing and scanner developing - you need to open your project via valid `https`.
 We use ngrok for that.
-For proxying `443` port - you should be authenticated to https://ngrok.com.
-Registrate to https://dashboard.ngrok.com/login and copy-paste your ngrok authtoken

 #### 5. Make
 Just install make to your machine: instructions here: [mac](https://stackoverflow.com/a/38903785/2777349) / [linux](https://askubuntu.com/a/272020/811404)